afpangestu/API-Testing/README.md

 ## Scope

-The project covers the following areas of the Swag Labs website:
+The project covers the following areas of the Second Hand Endpoint:

 - Authentication (POST Registration, POST Login)
 - Categories (GET List Categories, GET Category by id)